The Utah Manufacturers Association is the voice of industry and an advocate for change, supporting members and helping build a better tomorrow.

 During the late 1970s, a new commonwealth economy emerged from the essentially colonial economy of the 1950s and 1960s as Utah entrepreneurs generated much of the state’s growth internally.
 By the late 1980s, Utah had developed a postindustrial and postcolonial economy that others might have envied.

 As the age of the internet dawned, UMA created a worldwide website to provide members with timely updates on critical legislative issues.
 Increasing diversity during this decade prompted the UMA Board of Directors to approve the “Guiding Principles for Supporting Legislation” on December 9, 1997.

 Despite the economy descending into the worst crisis since the Great Depression, the manufacturing industry held strong.
 Though Utah was in no way exempt to the effects of the recession, manufacturing still managed to grow into a vital industry.
-Flash forward to today and you’ll see that manufacturing comprises 11 percent of all state employment and 14.2 percent of the State’s payroll.
-For every $1.00 spent in manufacturing, another $1.40 is added to the economy.
-That is the highest multiplier effect of any economic sector.

-In 2014, the average worker earned $64,204, but the average manufacturing worker earned $79,553 annually, including pay and benefits.
+In 2014, the average worker earned $64,204 annually, but the average manufacturing worker earned $79,553 annually, including pay and benefits.
 Over the past 25 years, exports of U.S. manufactured goods more than quadrupled.
 In 2014, it reached an all-time high, for the fifth consecutive year, of $1.4 trillion.